Module categories, internal bimodules and Tambara modules: Introduction

-The paper is organized as follows. \begin{itemize} \item Section~\ref{s2} consists of a summary of notational conventions as well as the necessary preliminaries on module categories and Tambara modules. \item Section~\ref{s3} recalls some of the results of \cite{PS}, which show that the category of (classical) Tambara modules is an Eilenberg-Moore category for a monad on $[\csym{C} \kotimes \csym{C}^{\on{opp}}, \mathbf{Vec}_{\Bbbk}]$. \item Section~\ref{s4} establishes Theorem~\ref{IntroThm1}, by first showing that $\csym{C}\!\on{-Mod}$ acts on $\csym{C}\!\on{-Tamb}$ via restrictions, similarly to the bicategory of $\Bbbk$-algebras acting on the bicategory of bimodules over $\Bbbk$-algebras by restrictions which ``twist'' the module structures.
+The paper is organized as follows. \begin{itemize} \item Section~\ref{s2} consists of a summary of notational conventions as well as the necessary preliminaries on module categories and Tambara modules. \item In \cite{PS}, it is shown that the category of (classical) Tambara modules is an Eilenberg-Moore category for a monad on $[\csym{C} \kotimes \csym{C}^{\on{opp}}, \mathbf{Vec}_{\Bbbk}]$.
+Section~\ref{s3} recalls the description of free objects in this Eilenberg-Moore category. \item Section~\ref{s4} establishes Theorem~\ref{IntroThm1}, by first showing that $\csym{C}\!\on{-Mod}$ acts on $\csym{C}\!\on{-Tamb}$ via restrictions, similarly to the bicategory of $\Bbbk$-algebras acting on the bicategory of bimodules over $\Bbbk$-algebras by restrictions which ``twist'' the module structures.
 It also shows that categories of Tambara modules are {\it tame}, i.e. satisfy cocompleteness conditions necessary for the categories of internal bimodules to be well-behaved. \item Section~\ref{DefiningNa} defines the pseudofunctor $\na$ of Theorem~\ref{IntroThm2}, in particular showing its pseudofunctoriality, and showing that the definition of $\na$ does not depend on the choice of generators for our module categories - all choices give equivalent pseudofunctors. \item Section~\ref{s6} shows that $\na$ is compatible with restrictions, i.e. that $\na$ is ``natural in $\csym{C}$''. \item Section~\ref{s7} shows that $\na$ is essentially surjective. \item Section~\ref{s8} shows that $\na$ is locally an equivalence.